Madonna fandom: Stalkers

-In 2011, the "Madonnaleaks" case conducted to arrest a Spaniard Madonna fan, identified only with his initials J.M.R.
-(31 years-old) after illegally leaking the demo of her song "Give Me All Your Luvin'".
-In 2015, after an international investigation assisted by the FBI, Adi Lederman (39 years-old), an Israeli man and Madonna fan was jailed for 14 months in Tel Aviv for hacking her computer and leaking her album Rebel Heart.
+Madonna was also affected by fan hackers.
+In 2011, the "Madonnaleaks" conducted to arrest a Spaniard fan, after illegally leaking the demo of her song "Give Me All Your Luvin'".
+In 2015, after an international investigation assisted by the FBI, Adi Lederman from Israel was jailed for 14 months in Tel Aviv for hacking Madonna's computer and leaking her album Rebel Heart.